tilledminds/OPNsense-Dashboard-2025/README.md

 ## Configuration

 ### InfluxDB
 After InfluxDB is started, go to http://(ip or hostname of docker server):8086, you will need to setup your username, password, bucket and organization here.
 Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system.
 Name it, and copy your API token, you will need this for your telegraf configuration.

-### Grafana
-The Config for the dashboard relies on the variables defined within the dashboard in Grafana.
-When importing the dashboard, make sure to select your datasource.

-Dashboard Settings -> Variables

-WAN - $WAN is a static variable defined so that a separate dashboard panel can be created for WAN interfaces stats.
-Use a comma-separated list for multiple WAN interfaces.

-LAN - $LAN uses a regex to remove any interfaces you don't want to be grouped as LAN.
-The filtering happens in the "Regex" field.
-I use a negative lookahead regex to match the interfaces I want excluded.
-It should be pretty easy to understand what you need to do here.
-I have excluded igb0 (WAN) and igb1,igb2,igb3 (only used to host vlans).
+I recommend generating another API token for Grafana.
+Click on API tokens -> Generate API Token -> Read/Write Access -> Click on your bucket under Read -> and Save.
+Copy this somewhere as well, you'll need it for Grafana.

 ### Telegraf